Top 20 Neuromarketing Books You Must Read

 By Stephen J. Genco, Andrew P. Pohlmann & Peter Steidl

 Neuromarketing is a controversial new field where researchers study consumers’ brain responses to advertising and media.
-Neuromarketing and the brain sciences behind it provide new ways to look at the age-old question: why do consumers buy?
-Neuromarketing For Dummies goes beyond the hype to explain the latest findings in this growing and often misunderstood field and shows business owners and marketers how neuromarketing works and how they can use it to their advantage.
+It provides new ways to look at the age-old question: why do consumers buy?
+This book goes beyond the hype to explain the latest findings in this growing and often misunderstood field and shows business owners and marketers how neuromarketing works and how they can use it to their advantage.
 You’ll get a firm grasp on neuromarketing theory and how it is impacting research in advertising, in-store and online shopping, product and package design, and much more.

 Webs of Influence